In my teenage years, my high school had a late start day every Wednesday, wherein school started 1.5 hours later than normal. AKA awesome.

 - Preheat oven to 450 degrees F (232 C) and prepare biscuits.
 Add to baking sheet.
 Place in the oven once you get to step 6 (when adding the walnuts to the gravy).

 - Add butter or olive oil to a cast iron skillet or large saucepan over medium heat.
-Then add garlic, onion, mushrooms and season with a pinch each salt and pepper.
+Then add garlic, onion, mushrooms, and walnuts and season with a healthy pinch each salt and pepper.
 Cook for 3-4 minutes or until the onions are translucent.
+Near the end of cooking, add the herbs (optional).

-- Add flour and whisk to coat.
+- Slightly reduce heat.
+Add flour and whisk to coat.
 Cook for 1 minute.

-- Then slowly whisk in broth and almond milk, starting with 1/2 cup almond milk and building up.
+- Then slowly whisk in broth then add almond milk 1/4 cup (120 ml) at a time, building up to desired thickness (it will continue thickening as it cooks).
 Season again with a pinch each salt and pepper.

-- Cook until thickened, stirring frequently, over low heat.
+- Cook until thickened, stirring frequently, over medium-low heat.
 Taste and adjust seasonings as needed.
 I go heavy on the pepper out of preference.

-- Add walnuts and stir to combine.
-Keep on low until you’re ready to serve, adding more almond milk as needed if it gets too thick.
+- Keep on low until you’re ready to serve, adding more almond milk as needed if it gets too thick.
 (Bake biscuits for 10-15 minutes.)

 - To serve, split biscuits and top with gravy.
 Store leftovers separately – store gravy covered in the fridge for up to 3-4 days, and store biscuits (once completely cooled) at room temperature in a tupperwear or plastic bag.
 Reheat in a 350-degree F (176 C) oven to keep flakiness intact.